COVID‑19 testing and treatment

-Depending on the testing location, you may be able to get your result:
+Depending on the testing location, you may be able to:

-- on a website provided by the testing location
+- get results on the website provided by the testing location

 If you are unsure if you are eligible for a PCR or rapid molecular test, take our self-assessment or speak with your health care provider.

 For more information, read the latest provincial testing guidance (PDF) and details on the Management of Cases and Contacts of COVID‑19 in Ontario.